 This principle is easiest to understand when taking a step back: If there isn't enough food to feed the workers or not enough energy to run the factory, or some resource inputs missing, there will be no new car, no matter how great workers and factories are.
 Or, in realistic terms for today’s world: If finding the energy and natural resources becomes more cumbersome, it becomes more difficult to add economic output to an already large and complex economic system.

 Doesn't that sound familiar?
 Haven't we recently read about a big youth unemployment problem around the world, which seems to have no solution?
 And haven't we also seen that large corporations keep hoarding large amounts of cash or paying it back to shareholders, lacking good investment opportunities?
-These are just symptoms, but highly indicative that our traditional production function is now limited by its key underlying variables: energy and resource input and productivity thereof.
+These are just symptoms, but highly indicative that our traditional production function is now limited by its key underlying variables: energy and resource input and their productivity.

 Ultimately, for us to grow labor and capital sustainably, we need to grow our energy and resource consumption, but as we know, it has become increasingly difficult to do so, and there won’t be enough cheap resources for perpetual growth.

 Economic theory substitutes everything